stephansahm/stephansahm.github.io/_posts/2016-07-01-Theano-Models.markdown

 this little introduction.

-As a preview, please consider this visualization of a MLP Model, consisting out of two layers (AffineNonLinear Model), which is fed into a GaussianNoise Model.
+As a preview, please consider this visualization of a MLP Model, consisting out of three layers (AffineNonLinear Model), which is fed into a GaussianNoise Model.
 You see / interact with the loss function, which is build from the probability distribution function of the GaussianNoise, in log space (for numeric reasons).